LoseNine/T-Agent/README.md

 * get
 * post
 * downpage
+* contentDecodeRequest：

-* contentDecodeRequest：Adds support for sending Accept-Encoding request headers and interpreting Content-Encoding response headers.
+        Adds support for sending Accept-Encoding request headers and interpreting Content-Encoding response headers.

+* cookieRequest：

-* cookieRequest：Be used to store the cookie information.
+        Be used to store the cookie information.

-* redirectRequest ： Following redirects，it implements a rather strict behavior of the RFC.
+* redirectRequest ：

+        Following redirects，it implements a rather strict behavior of the RFC.

-* proxyRequest ： Using a HTTP proxy.
+* proxyRequest ：

+        Using a HTTP proxy.

-* startlog : Start log.
+* startlog :

+        Start log.

-* randomHeader : Random choice a User-Agent
+* randomHeader :

+        Random choice a User-Agent

 目前T-Agent里也只有三个小模块：